-- they believe, on reasonable grounds, that the Police already know the information - they have made a mandatory report to DCJ under Mandatory Reporting laws or believe another person has made one. - they have reported the information to the NSW Children's Guardian under Reportable Conduct laws or believes another person has made one. - they have reasonable grounds to fear for their own safety or another person's (not offender) if information is reported to Police. - the alleged victim was an adult at the time that the information was obtained by the person and the person believes on reasonable grounds that the alleged victim does not wish the information to be reported to Police.
+- a. the Police already know the information - b. they have made a mandatory report to DCJ under Mandatory Reporting laws or believe another person has made one. - c. they have reasonable grounds to fear for their own safety or another person's (not offender) if information is reported to Police. - d. the alleged victim was an adult at the time that the information was obtained by the person and the person believes on reasonable grounds that the alleged victim does not wish the information to be reported to Police.